Anglo-American Freemasonry

 Freemasons' Hall, London, headquarters of the United Grand Lodge of England.

-Anglo-American style of Freemasonry is one of several branches of Freemasonry.
-It consists of a loose network of overlapping chains of mutually recognized Grand Lodges or Grand Orients.
-Many of these Grand Lodges trace their descent from a British Grand Lodge, with mutual recognition based on adherence to certain core values also called Landmarks, rules and membership requirements.
+Anglo-American Freemasonry (also self-described as Regular Freemasonry) is a loose network of overlapping chains of mutually recognized Grand Lodges, forming a Regular Masonic jurisdiction.
+For the most part these trace their descent from one of "original" British Grand Lodges, with mutual recognition based on adherence to certain core values, rules and membership requirements (known as Landmarks).

 Different branches of Freemasonry

-Freemasonry is often said to consist of three branches not in mutual regular amity each using the term 'regular' to name their branch:
+Freemasonry is often said to consist of two branches not in mutual regular amity: